-When David Goggins was on a 2 years stint, travelling across the state to promote and recruit potential SEALs in minority communities: schools, colleges and universities, he regularly completed an AAR and submitted it to the top brass.
+When David Goggins was on a 2-year stint, travelling across the state to promote and recruit potential SEALs in minority communities (schools, colleges, and universities), he regularly completed an AAR and submitted it to the top brass.

-When he failed at his attempts to break the world record of 4,000+ pull-ups in 24 hrs, he diligently and meticulously wrote an AAR (all things that went well and didn’t go well) in preparation of follow up in which he has subsequently succeeded with 4,030 pull-ups in 17 hours.
+When he failed at his attempts to break the world record of 4,000+ pull-ups in 24 hours, he diligently and meticulously wrote an AAR (all things that went well and didn’t go well) in preparation of a follow-up, in which he subsequently succeeded with 4,030 pull-ups in 17 hours.

 2. Learn from Your Failures